Cognitive Behavioural Therapy (CBT)

 Journaling

-Behavioral Experiments
+Behavioural Experiments

 These strategies are frequently employed when facing catastrophic thinking, which involves anticipating the worst possible outcome.
 You can discuss your predictions and their actual outcomes with your therapist.
-Over time, you will likely realize that your worst-case scenario is improbable.
+Over time, you will likely realise that your worst-case scenario is improbable.

 Relaxation Techniques

-Utilizing relaxation techniques can effectively alleviate stress and enhance cognitive clarity, enabling you to regain a sense of control over a situation.
+Utilising relaxation techniques can effectively alleviate stress and enhance cognitive clarity, enabling you to regain a sense of control over a situation.
 These techniques encompass various practices, including deep breathing exercises, progressive muscle relaxation, and meditation.
 The beauty of these tools lies in their accessibility and efficiency, as they can be employed quickly and conveniently in any anxiety-inducing scenario, even while waiting in line to pay for groceries.

 CBT for Depression: How It Works